 Pro tip: If you can easily count your cat’s ribs while touching him, he is likely underweight.

 Causes of Weight Loss in Cats

-In most cases, cats will lose weight when they suffer prolonged lack of appetite as a result of a health issue (anorexia).
+In most cases, cats will lose weight when they suffer prolonged lack of appetite as a result of health problems (anorexia).
 Another possible cause of weight loss in a cat is malnutrition, which happens if your cat is not eating enough or getting enough nutrients.

 For this reason, it is crucial to ensure that your cat is consuming its recommended amount of calories every day.
 The standard recommendations range between 24 to 35 calories a day per pound, but it is always best to work a diet plan with your vet.